 Welcome from the Department Head

 As head of the Department of Chemical and Environmental Engineering (ChEE), I would like to welcome you to our department’s website.
-It is department of engineering science, encompassing chemical and environmental engineering.
-Our department was formed on July 1, 2010 and our first year together proved the potential for these areas to come together and work synergistically toward multi-disciplinary research goals.
+It is the department of engineering science, encompassing chemical and environmental engineering.
+Our department was formed on July 1, 2010, and our first year together proved the potential for these areas to come together and work synergistically toward multi-disciplinary research goals.
 Today’s research strides are made by crossing disciplinary boundaries and our faculty is well-prepared to address interdisciplinary education and research.